SBNovaScript/EMC/README.md

 # EMC
-I can edit this yay
-This is a test.!.!
-This is a new test, working with the new branch!
+This is the GitHub EMC Website repository.
+All theme files can be found under the main "EMC_Child_Theme-1051" folder.